Take it from a trained teacher; figuring out how to make math fun to learn is just like making anything fun to learn. It takes 3 magic ingredients:

 At iD Tech, we are all about helping kids learn and have a blast doing it, even in challenging times.
 Great mentorship or an engaging after-school program can be the perfect kickstart to making math fun to learn.

 We also know what qualities to look for in an awesome tutor, and that one on one instruction allows for personalization and individualized, fun learning.
 As it happens, we have a wonderful math expert right here at iD Tech: meet Margo Berry, Operations Manager and professional math de-mystifier.
 Check out her first tutorial, how to solve for x in equations.

-iD Tech is also proud to add online math tutoring to our course offerings.
+iD Tech is also proud to add private math tutoring to our online course offerings.
 Whether your student is a math wiz or looking to catch up, we are here to end the headache and help make learning math fun.